Mr-Om/Data_Engg_zoomcamp_Final_Project/README.md

   * [DashBoard and Documentation]()
 * [Acknowledgement](https://github.com/Mr-Om/Data_Engg_zoomcamp_Final_Project#acknowledgements)
 ## Problem Statement
-The aim of this project is to analyze New York Tree Census Data Set, health distribution of the trees in New York and Top tree species in NY.
+The aim of this project is to analyze New York Tree Census Data Set to find out health distribution of the trees in New York and Top tree species in NY.

 Data source: https://www.kaggle.com/datasets/nycparks/tree-census